Forests Information Page header

 Ilegal logging slopes over thirty degrees

-Much of Victoria’s logging is illegal
+Much of Victoria’s logging has been illegal

 • The ABC’s investigation of illegal logging by VicForests using hi res spatial data found “widespread and systemic illegal logging”, and that the regulator was “alerted to the breaches but failed to properly investigate”.